Water, hot or cold, keeps your body hydrated and healthy.

 Here are some benefits of Drinking Warm Water

 It's awful to have a stuffy nose.
 It's one of the most unpleasant aspects of developing a cold.
 Decongestion may be aided with a cup of hot water.
-By loosening your sinuses, inhaling steam from hot water will help clear them.
+By loosening your sinuses, inhaling steam from the hot water will help clear them.
 This is a great way to get rid of sinus headaches.

 Water aids in the movement of the digestive system.
 The body is better equipped to remove waste when water travels through the stomach and intestines.
 Some people feel that drinking hot water helps to activate the digestive system.
 Hot water, according to the idea, may help dissolve and disperse food that your body is having problems digesting.